 The menu changes daily and that too helps draw the regulars back time after time.
-There are usually four or five starters available and the list will almost certainly include their celebrated paté (2012 Great Taste Awards, two star), served with Cumberland sauce and crusty bread and drizzled with a balsamic reduction; the goats cheese and red onion marmalade tartlet with mixed berry compote is also popular.
+There are usually four or five starters available and the list will almost certainly include their celebrated paté (2012 Great Taste Awards, two star), served with Cumberland sauce and crusty bread, and perhaps Bramley black pudding, Scotch egg and orange cranberry relish.

-Depending on your mood and the weather, you might like the stir fried pork fillet with mixed vegetables and basmati rice, or traditional bacon and cabbage would go down well on a winter’s day - and there's the 8oz sirloin steak with hand cut fries and a choice of sauces.
+Depending on your mood and the weather, you might like the hake, colcannon spuds and samphire served with poached egg and mussels; the 18-hour slow roasted shin of beef, served with creamed spuds, carrot anise purée, confit carrot and parsnip would go down well on a winter’s day - and there's the 8oz sirloin steak with hand cut fries and a choice of sauces.

-The quality of the wines offered is impressive and includes a wine of the month by the bottle or glass - and the Dungarvan Brewing Company’s excellent craft beers are stocked here too.
+The quality of the wines offered is impressive and includes a wine of the month by the bottle or glass - and the Dungarvan Brewing Company’s excellent craft beers are stocked here as well.

-There's proper food for children too, and Bramley bake every morning so you can be sure the cakes and desserts are freshly made.
-There is usually quite a tempting list, including the classic Bramley apple pie, carrot cake and also a lovely pear and almond tart which is served gently heated.
+There's proper food for children too, including Clonakilty sausages and Bramley bake every morning so you can be sure the cakes and desserts are freshly made.
+There is usually quite a tempting list, including the classic Bramley apple pie, and gently heated 70% cocoa chocolate fudge cake.

 But pride of place must surely go to their famous bakewell tart (2011Great Taste Awards, one star) which is really delicious, especially with a cup of their quality coffee.

-A very useful place to know about if you are visiting nearby Fota Island.
+A very useful place to know about, especially if you are visiting nearby Fota Island.